What are they? Should you get one? And could yours go 'dumb'?

 Here, it's possible your in-home display won't connect to the meters for now.
 However, the body promoting smart meters, Smart Energy GB, says this problem is rare.

 Economy 7 and 10 are tariffs which charge different amounts at different times of day.
-Some suppliers have now started offering smart meters capable of handling these 'two-rate tariffs', but not all – most are concentrating on standard gas and electricity-supplied homes.
-Always check before agreeing to have one installed.
+Most suppliers are now offering smart meters capable of handling these 'two-rate tariffs' – but always check before agreeing to have one installed.

 With smart meters, it'll eventually be easier to switch between these tariffs and standard deals – you'll no longer need to have a new meter installed, which suppliers often charge for.
 If you're not sure whether you should leave Economy 7 behind, check Is Economy 7 right for you?